jkzorz/jkzorz.github.io/_posts/2019-06-11-Correlation-heatmaps.md

 ```
 cc = cor(com, method = "spearman")

-###if you have missing values in your data, you'll have to add the 'use' parameter.
+###if you have missing values in your data add the 'use' parameter.
 Check '?cor' for the cor command help page

 ```